 This is an episodic and pretentious documentary about Finland’s newest nuclear power plant that manages to somehow both be hysterical – not “hysterical” as in “funny” but hysterical as in “insane” – and, somehow, extremely boring.

 The film is unnecessarily long and episodic and the filmmakers seem to be attempting to make us as impatient as they were to see the plant finished.
-The score veers from goofy “Everything is perfect” merriment for the proponents of nuclear power (all of whom are industry people, I might add – no scientists here…) and artsy noise music, which seems to be an attempt to portray the noise of construction in musical form (the GF found it incredibly annoying).
-There is probably 30+ minutes of footage devoted to the power plant construction, including either industry CGI about the plant or time-lapse photography of the plant being built – i.e. a quarter of the runtime.
+The score veers from goofy “Everything is perfect” merriment for the proponents of nuclear power – all of whom are industry people, I might add, there no scientists here…) -and artsy noise music, which seems to be an attempt to portray the noise of construction in musical form.
+(The girlfriend found it incredibly annoying.)
+There is probably 30+ minutes of footage devoted to the power plant construction, including either industry CGI about the plant or time-lapse photography of the plant being built – i.e. a quarter of the run-time.

 The townsfolk and other people come in and out of the movie.
 Only one is deemed important enough to get most of the attention and he is obviously crazy.
 A former plant engineer, he has gone off the rails believing nuclear power caused his friend’s leukemia (and a whole host of other things).
 It’s hard to take anything he says seriously, even though he probably has serious issues to raise.